NHSDigital/bcss-playwright/docs/utility-guides/ScreeningSubjectPageSearcher.md

 - `search_subject_by_search_area`
 - `check_clear_filters_button_works`

-### The page object parameter:
+### The page object parameter
-- is required for all the listed functions above.
-It is listed as an arguement just once to avoid repetition
+- Is required for all the listed functions above.
+- It is listed as an argument just once to avoid repetition.

 ### Verify subject event status by NHS no